OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 **When**: May 2017

-**How**: By using GitHub issues and Pull Requests
+**Workflow**: By creating GitHub issues and merging Pull Requests

 * maintainers create GitHub issues with the "SpringCleaning" label
 * contributors refactor [SpringCleaning labeled issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning) and create a Pull request

+**Creating GitHub issues**

-**Selection of refactor candidates and Definition of Done provided by**: [Better Code Hub](https://bettercodehub.com) - a [GitHub Integration](https://github.com/integrations/better-code-hub) provided by [Software Improvement Group SIG](https://www.sig.eu) that integrates with your Push & Pull request.
+* maintainers select refactor candidates based on: [Better Code Hub](https://bettercodehub.com) analysis.
+Better Code Hub is a [GitHub Integration](https://github.com/integrations/better-code-hub)

+** Merging Pull Requests**

+* contributors refactor and create a Pull request to the master branch in the source repo
+* maintainers can use Pull request integration to accept the merge

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/OpenSourceSpringCleaning/Lobby)

-# What is Open Source Spring Cleaning?
+# Why this Open Source Spring Cleaning?

 Starting out contributing to open source projects can be daunting.
 Opening up the issues pertaining to popular open source projects typically means unfolding a set of very technical tasks for which without deep codebase knowledge are pretty much untouchable.
 Here's [one](https://github.com/ReactiveX/RxJava/issues) example.
 Where would you start...?